61Maz19/linux-backup-manager/README.md

 **Get Gmail App Password:**
 1. Go to: https://myaccount.google.com/apppasswords
+2. Select "Mail" and "Other (Custom name)"
+3. Enter "Backup System"
-2. Generate new app password
+4. Generate and copy the password
-3. Use it in msmtp configuration
+5. Use it in msmtp configuration above

 **Secure the file:**
 ```bash